M2754/Energy-Trading-Dapp/README_SUBMISSION.md

    - Already made and deployed zkSNARK verifier, but the Dapp is not working upon integration ([withZKSnark](withZKSnark))
 - Advanced analytics dashboard for tracking energy trades.
 - Cross-chain compatibility to expand the trading ecosystem.
+- Allowing Energy Storehouses to be part of grid for storage of energy (Creating different portal for them)
+- Transaction Records to be stored on IPFS and displayed on user portal.

 ## License
 This project is licensed under the MIT License.
 Feel free to contribute and enhance the platform!